 [--vpc-id <vpc-id>]

-The --acl-rules value is a Base64-encoded JSON array of ACL rule objects:
+The acl_rules field in the payload is a JSON array of ACL rule objects:

 [ { "id": 1, "number": 100, "trafficType": "Ingress", "action": "Allow", "protocol": "tcp", "portStart": 80, "portEnd": 80, "sourceCidrs": ["0.0.0.0/0"] }, { "id": 2, "number": 200, "trafficType": "Egress", "action": "Allow", "protocol": "all", "destCidrs": ["0.0.0.0/0"] } ]